aarnaud/vault-pki-exporter/README.md

       --refresh-interval duration   How many sec between metrics update (default 1m0s) --batch-size-percent          How large of a batch of certificates to get data for at once, supports floats (e.g 0.0 - 100.0) (default 1)
-      --log-level                   Set log level (options: info, warn, error, debug) -v, --verbose                     (deprecated) Enable verbose logging.
+      --log-level                   Set log level (options: info, warn, error, debug) --request-limit float         Token-bucket limiter for number of requests per second to Vault when fetching certs (0 = disabled)
+      --request-limit-burst int     Token-bucket burst limit for number of requests per second to Vault when fetching certs (0 = match 'request-limit' value)
+  -v, --verbose                     (deprecated) Enable verbose logging.
 Defaults to debug level logging

 Use " [command] --help" for more information about a command.